Speaking Up About Gym Accessibility

 The constant crashing of weights and buzzing of machines can be overwhelming.
 Gyms can create calmer spaces with rubberised dumbbells, protective mats, and noise-dampening shelving.

 These small changes reduce sensory overload while also making the environment safer.
-Think of it as the difference between walking into a peaceful library versus a noisy nightclub; you’d be far more likely to stay and focus in the calmer setting.
+Think of it as the difference between walking into a peaceful library versus a noisy nightclub—you'd be far more likely to stay and focus in the calmer setting.

 Private or Semi-Private Spaces